-In the Consumer Goods & Services sector, characterised by the ever-changing desires of consumers, we observe the following challenges for tomorrow’s new leaders:
+In the Consumer Goods & Retail sector, characterised by the ever-changing desires of consumers, we observe the following challenges for tomorrow’s new leaders:

 – The indispensable omni-channel strategy and continued digitalisation demand a more personalised approach to clients: from the journey, experience and service to the strategic deployment of big data technology.